ntaneja1985/DesignPatterns/README.md

 ## Example in C#
-Let’s consider an example where we have a payment system that can process payments using different methods like credit card, PayPal, and Bitcoin.
+Letï¿½s consider an example where we have a payment system that can process payments using different methods like credit card, PayPal, and Bitcoin.

 ```c#
 \\Strategy Interface